Planning a wedding this year? Not sure which ring you want? These ethical colored engagement ring ideas should offer some inspo!

 Ruby: Often associated with wealth, love and prosperity, rubies are renowned for bringing good fortune.
 And did you know that a ruby is actually a red sapphire?

-There are plenty of stunning engagement ring choices this season!
-From soft aquamarine to bold sapphire, blush pink to statement ruby, these ethical colored engagement ring ideas are guaranteed to take your breath away.
+So now, you’re ready to shop!
+From bold sapphire, blush pink to statement ruby, these ethical colored engagement ring ideas are guaranteed to take your breath away.

 The two colors most synonymous with love are red and pink.
 So it just makes sense for an engagement ring to encapsulate this.
-Brilliant Earth has crafted the perfect ring using a pink pear-shaped sapphire, finished with diamonds.
-But you can also use this stone as a base for your own design!
+Brilliant Earth has crafted perfect rings using a pink morganite.

 Brilliant Earth is one of the longest-standing makers of ethical colored engagement rings around.
 Since 2005, they’ve been elevating the sustainability of the jewelry industry through more transparent, ethical sourcing of materials.